EQ1110E: Equine Myofascial Release Level II

 Documentation must include the initial exam, MFR sessions completed, and case outcome.
 Ruth will direct class discussion over each case study.

-For this course your instructor Ruth Mitchell Golladay states that the course is very different from the Equine MFR I course.
-In the MFR I course where emphasis is placed on the use of the right brain for listening to the body and using intuition, in the MFR II course students will be using the left brain to investigate the possible causes of certain restrictions.
-Additionally the course will cover specific rehabilitation situations.
+The equine MFR Level II course is very different from the Level I course.
+In the MFR Level I course, emphasis is placed on the use of the right brain for listening to the body and using intuition.
+In MFR Level II, students will be using the left brain to investigate the possible causes of certain restrictions.
+This course also covers various rehabilitation scenarios.

-In an effort to enhance the seminar students are requested to bring the following to class (not required if students are doing the 2 MFR classes back to back) :
+In an effort to enhance the course, students are requested to bring the following to class (not required if students are taking Level I and Level II courses back to back):

-- A list of common or consistent problems/restrictions you have encountered while performing MFR in the pelvis/hind end
+A list of common or consistent problems/restrictions that you have encountered whilst performing MFR in the pelvis/hind end

-- A list of common or consistent problems/restrictions you have encountered while performing MFR in the neck/shoulder/front end
+A list of common or consistent problems/restrictions that you have encountered whilst performing MFR in the neck/shoulder/front end

 - Myofascial/osseous and related structures – review